haoaa/myangular/note/directive.md

 ### inherited scope
 When there is at least one directive on an element that requests an inherited scope, all directives on that element will receive that inherited scope

+### Isolate Attribute Bindings
+This is because all the directives of an element, isolated or not, share the same Attributes object.